 In office absentee voting starts officially at 8:00 AM on the third Tuesday prior to the election and ends at 5:00 PM on the Friday before the election.
 Please check with your municipal clerk for regular office hours.
-If ballots are available you may vote earlier in the office of the City Clerk by appointment or in office availability.
+920-685-7000

-When voting in office you do not need to fill out a form requesting the absentee ballot.
+When voting in office you do not need to fill out a form requesting the absentee ballot as the Clerk will compete your application request in the state wide voter system prior to issuing you an absentee ballot.
 If you want the ballot mailed to you a form requesting the ballot must be submitted to the clerk's office.
 No absentee ballots may be taken from the clerk's office.

 Deadline for Returning Ballot: